Donating blood: You can save a life

 What should I expect?

-The Western Province Blood Transfusion Service (WPBTS) provides a guide to help you understand the process:
+The Western Cape Blood Service (WCBS) provides a guide to help you understand the process:

 - Check that you meet the donor criteria as stipulated above.

 - Eat a substantial meal 3 to 4 hours before heading off to the donation clinic.